 Q21.
-Where can I buy a breathalyser for travel to France?
+Do I need to carry a breathalyser in my vehicle for travel to France?

-The French law regarding the breathalyser came into force on 1 July 2012.
-In order to ensure safe driving you can buy a breathalyser kit at the amigo shop in the terminal at Portsmouth International Port on the ground floor.
+You can buy a breathalyser kit at the amigo shop in the terminal at Portsmouth International Port on the ground floor.
 You can also buy them onboard the ferries.
-Note that there will be a grace period until 1 November 2012 for the law to take effect.

 Q22.
 How can I find out more about Passenger Rights?

 Passenger Rights is an EU wide ruling that requires most maritime travel operators and the ports they use to make certain provisions for passengers in the event of delays or cancellations.
 It also provides direction for operators and ports alike for the carriage of disabled travellers (particularly those with limited mobility).
 Full details can be found on the EU website.